sfu-ireceptor/turnkey-service-php/README.md

 2. Move the data folder
 ```
-mv data /path/to/another/folder
+mv data <another folder>
 ```

-2. Create a symbolic link to it
+2. Create a symbolic link to that new data folder
 ```
-ln -s /path/to/another/folder data
+ln -s <another folder>/data data
 ```

 3. Start the turnkey